 Back on the Ring Road, drive 20 minutes to the small town of Hof.
 Iceland has its share of super cute churches, and Hofskirkja is high on the list of best ones!
 With a natural turf-covered roof, this church looks like it was pulled from a fairy tale.

 Though you cannot go inside this church, you will want to snap some photos of it.
-If you visit in summer, the church and surrounding area is very lush and green, adding to the overall storybook feel.
+If you complete 5 days in Iceland in summer, the church and surrounding area is very lush and green, adding to the overall storybook feel.

 Stop 4: Feel the Calm Atmosphere at Fjallsarlon Glacier Lagoon

 After 25 minutes on the Ring Road, you will find the Fjallsarlon Glacier Lagoon.
 If we had to choose one glacier lagoon in Iceland as our favorite, this would be it!
 Though it is smaller than the nearby and more visited Jokulsarlon, you should NOT pass up Fjallsarlon.
 With fewer tourists, you will have this icy landscape more to yourself.

 Here is your chance to really take in the majesty of Iceland.
 From the lagoon’s shore, you can listen to the icebergs crack and break.
 If you want to get closer to them, though, you can take a boat tour out into the water.